Tarot de Marseille

 Definition

 The Tarot de Marseille is not a single deck but a family of decks sharing a common pattern — a stable iconographic tradition that emerged from the Italian tarocchi of the 15th century and crystallized in the French card-making guilds of Lyon, Paris, and Marseille by the mid-17th century.
-The pattern comprises 22 Major Arcana (trumps) and 56 Minor Arcana (four suits of pip and court cards).
-The imagery is woodcut-printed and stencil-colored, with a distinctive palette of red, blue, yellow, and flesh tones on a white ground.
+Twenty-two Major Arcana (trumps), fifty-six Minor Arcana (four suits of pip and court cards).
+Woodcut-printed, stencil-colored, in a distinctive palette: red, blue, yellow, flesh tones on a white ground.

-Key exemplars mark the tradition's development: the Jean Noblet deck (Paris, c.
-1650) is the earliest surviving complete Marseille pattern; the Jean Dodal deck (Lyon, c.
-1701–1715) represents the pattern in its mature form; the Nicolas Conver deck (Marseille, 1760) became the standard reference for the 19th-century occult revival.
-The pattern persisted with little variation for over two centuries — an unusual stability that testifies to the coherence of the imagery and the conservatism of the guild tradition that transmitted it.
+Key exemplars mark the tradition's development.
+The Jean Noblet deck (Paris, c.
+1650) is the earliest surviving complete Marseille pattern.
+The Jean Dodal (Lyon, c.
+1701–1715) represents the pattern in its mature form.
+The Nicolas Conver (Marseille, 1760) became the standard reference for the 19th-century occult revival.
+Over two centuries, little variation — an unusual stability that speaks to both the coherence of the imagery and the conservatism of the guild tradition transmitting it.

 The Marseille pattern matters because it is the visual substrate of the entire philosophical Tarot tradition.
-When Lévi, Papus, Mebes (FIG-0126), and Tomberg (FIG-0031) read the cards, they read the Marseille imagery — not the later Rider-Waite-Smith or Thoth designs.
-The specific details of the Marseille woodcuts (the Magician's lemniscate hat, the High Priestess's open book, the Hermit's hooded lamp) are the raw material from which their philosophical interpretations are constructed.
+When Lévi, Papus, Mebes (FIG-0126), and Tomberg (FIG-0031) read the cards, they read these images — not the later Rider-Waite-Smith or Thoth designs.
+The Magician's lemniscate hat, the High Priestess's open book, the Hermit's hooded lamp: these specific details of the Marseille woodcuts are the raw material from which every philosophical interpretation is constructed.

 Tradition by Tradition